matsengrp/SARS-CoV-2_spike_multidms/index.rst

 This page contains a single notebook with all code used to produce the analysis in our manuscript:
-Jointly modeling deep mutational scans identifies shifted mutational effects among SARS-CoV-2 spike homologs.
+*Jointly modeling deep mutational scans identifies shifted mutational effects among SARS-CoV-2 spike homologs*.
 The purpose of this is two-fold: 1. for code availability and reproducibility of our manuscript analysis, and as an example of how the `multidms` API might be used in your own analysis.